platformsh/platformsh-docs/docs/layouts/shortcodes/endpoint-description.md

 {{ $headerLevel }} Example Configuration
 {{ end }}

-{{ partial "examples/config_links" ( dict "type" $type "onlyLanguage" $onlyLanguage ) }}

 {{ if eq ($type) "elasticsearch-enterprise" }}
-Note that the previous example is for an Elasticsearch Enterprise instance.
+Note that the following example is for an Elasticsearch Enterprise instance.
 For an Elasticsearch legacy instance, the type used in the service definition would be `elasticsearch`.
 {{ end }}

+{{ partial "examples/config_links" ( dict "type" $type "onlyLanguage" $onlyLanguage ) }}

 <!-- Turn this section off for ones in Guides that continue differently-->
 {{ if not (.Get "noApp" )}}